-AdventureSmith Specialist Chris Harter reviews his springtime Baja cruise aboard the National Geographic Sea Lion.
-While the route and ship sailing this cruise have changed since Chris took this voyage, the quality guiding and access to remote Baja landscapes and wildlife remains the same.
-Read his review to learn what a Baja cruise in the Sea of Cortez is like.
+AdventureSmith Specialist Chris Harter writes his Exploring the Sea of Cortez cruise review from his time aboard the 62-guest National Geographic Sea Lion.
+While the route and ship sailing this Baja cruise have changed since Chris took this voyage, the quality guiding and access to remote Baja landscapes and wildlife remains the same.

 The Baja peninsula… For the uninitiated, it brings to mind unforgiving desert landscapes, an abandoned Mexican outpost, or even all inclusive tourists resorts at its tip.
 For those that have been though, the mention of Baja tends to give one a distracted faraway look in their eye with serious thoughts of an eventual return.
 After my recent 8-day expedition cruise aboard the National Geographic Sea Lion in the Gulf of California, I most definitely fall into the latter.

 Not an hour after embarking, we were greeted by a group of perhaps 100 playful spinner dolphins surfing in both the surge wave at our bow and the wake in our passing.